jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 ### Burn cluster

 The cluster is pretty much loaded of pods, not very much CPU consumed from these pods, but many pods.
-But more Pods are more info to get from Kubelet (cAdvisor), which is one of our main objectives.
+With more Pods, more info to get from Kubelet (cAdvisor), which is one of our main objectives.

 ```bash
 sh-4.4# crictl ps | wc -l